ncshy/Linux-Investigations/README.md

-**investigate_vxlan** : Setup a VXLAN communication and explore the packet structure <br> **investigate_threads** : Observing how threads are represented in the kernel and the effect of signals on them. <br> **investigate_coredumps** : Observing how to generate and use core dumps for user space programs. <br>
+**investigate_vxlan** : Setup a VXLAN communication and explore the packet structure <br> **investigate_threads** : Observing how threads are represented in the kernel and the effect of signals on them. <br> **investigate_coredumps** : Observing how to generate and use core dumps for user space programs. <br> **investigate_staticlibs** : Exploring the difference in memory map of a program that is statically and dynamically linked. <br>